smokeyfeet/smokeyfeet-site/content/teachers.md

 Graceful, eccentric, and full of character, Ksenia is one of the most interesting and versatile artists in the jazz and swing world today.
-Whether she is twisting crazy “cow tail” in Charleston, dancing to be­bop, swinging out in Lindy Hop or singing with Jazz Bands, she imbues everything she does with unique style and artistry.
+Whether she is twisting crazy “cow tail” in Charleston, dancing to be­bop, swinging out in Lindy hop or singing with Jazz Bands, she imbues everything she does with unique style and artistry.

 She exploded onto the swing scene at Harlem 2011 (Vilnius), in the